 Land Lines: finding the UK's favourite book about nature

 For hundreds of years, writers have been capturing the wonder of the natural world in poetry and prose, and exploring our changing relationship with nature.
-We are now inviting you to vote for your favourite nature book and the winner will be announced on BBC Winterwatch at the end of January.
+The winner will be announced on BBC Winterwatch at the end of January.

 Launched on the BBC’s Autumnwatch and in the October edition of BBC Wildlife Magazine on the 25 October, we have had an amazing 770 nominations from the public.
 It also stimulated a red hot conversation on twitter with support from Robert MacFarlane and the Wildlife Trusts and helped to launch a new nature writing review section on The Ecologist website.
 A panel of nature writing experts have sifted through the hundreds of nominations from the public to pick a list of ten books for an online vote that will help to crown one of them as the UK's favourite.
 More than two hundred (213) writers were nominated, covering 278 different titles.